 You must justify your choice of organisation.
 The poor ethical practice must be publicly recognised.
-The use of a model / benchmark / framework, and possibly a comparator organisation, will help your evaluation.
+The use of a comparator organisation, will help your evaluation.
+You must address the impact of the poor ethical business practice on a range of stakeholders.